politicalwatch/politicalwatch.es/content/en/nosotras.md

 ### We believe in:

 - The potential of an active, conscious and demanding citizenship.
-- The need to subject power to citizen surveillance.
+- The need to subject power to citizen oversight.
 - The value of a capable and independent media.

 ### We contribute by:

 - Providing open access to information through the development of civic technologies.
-- Promoting citizen surveillance, participation and accountability.
+- Promoting citizen oversight, participation and accountability.
 - Generating content and spaces to stimulate an informed public debate.

 Political Watch is part of the [Salvador Soler Foundation](http://unmundosalvadorsoler.org), a nonprofit entity, declared of public utility and inscribed in the Foundations Registry of the Ministerio de Cultura since 2010 (registry number 962).

 > "Not committing decisively to working for an equitable and sustainable development is no longer an option.
-We need an active, conscious and demanding citizenship and a political class which is subject to citizen surveillance."
+We need an active, conscious and demanding citizenship and a political class which is subject to citizen oversight."
 >
 > ##### Javier Pérez
 >